dcycle/starterkit-drupalsite/README.md

     drush en config_translation
     chown www-data:www-data /var/www/html/sites/default/files/translations

-### Do not use "docker-compose", use "./scripts/docker-compose.sh"
+### Do not use "docker compose", use "./scripts/docker-compose.sh"

 We construct our docker-compose environment based on an _environment type_ (see above), therefore the `docker-compose.yml` file, on its own, is invalid and will produce:

     ERROR: The Compose file is invalid because ...

-The solution is to use, for example, `./scripts/docker-compose.sh ps` instead of `docker-compose ps`.
+The solution is to use, for example, `./scripts/docker-compose.sh ps` instead of `docker compose ps`.

 ### First steps if anything goes wrong